 The custom designed turning block fitting that utilizes modern rope attachment technology.

 And finally, you can't truly kick the tires at a boat show.
-You need some hands-on testing and for that it is best to jump over to Tillerman at Proper Course who has actually sailed an Aero several times and is blogging about his impressions.
+You need some hands-on experience and for that it is best to jump over to Tillerman at Aerobian.com who is actually a passionate Aero sailor and is blogging about his impressions.